Mihirakula

-Mihirakula (Gupta script: ^{}_{}, Mi-hi-ra-ku-la, Chinese: 摩酰逻矩罗 Mo-hi-lo-kiu-lo), sometimes referred to as Mihiragula or Mahiragula, was the second and last Alchon Hun king of northwestern region of the Indian subcontinent between 502 and 530 CE.
-He was a son of and successor to Toramana of Huna heritage.
-His father ruled the Indian part of the Hephthalite Empire.
-Mihirakula ruled from his capital of Sagala (modern-day Sialkot, Pakistan).
+Mihirakula (Gupta script: ^{}_{}, Mi-hi-ra-ku-la, Chinese: 摩酰逻矩罗 Mo-hi-lo-kiu-lo), sometimes referred to as Mihiragula or Mahiragula, was the second and last Alchon Hun king in the northwestern region of the Indian subcontinent from 515 to 542.
+He was a son of and successor to Toramana.
+The Aulikara king Yashodharman and Gupta emperor Narasimhagupta, between 525 and 532 CE, likely by 530 CE, reversed Mihirakula's campaign in the Battle of Sondani and ended the Mihirakula era.

-In around 520 CE, the Chinese monk Song Yun met with Mihirakula.
+In around 520 CE, the Chinese Buddhist monk Song Yun met with Mihirakula.
 According to the 7th-century travelogue of the Chinese Buddhist pilgrim and student Xuanzang, Mihirakula ruled several hundreds of years before his visit, was initially interested in Buddhism, and sought a Buddhist teacher from monasteries in his domain.
 They did not send him a learned Buddhist scholar.
 Feeling insulted, he became anti-Buddhist and destroyed the monasteries in his kingdom.

-Mihirakula is known to have patronized Shaivism tradition of Hinduism.
+Mihirakula is known to have patronized the Shaivism tradition of Hinduism.
+The Gwalior inscription of Mihirakula describes him as having "broke the power of Pasupati" and immediately in the same inscription later invoked Sarva, an epithet of Shiva referring to the god's braided hair.
+The inscription's references to Pasupati and Sarva provide strong evidences for Mihirakula's association with Shiva and the Shaivism tradition.

 The Rajatarangini calls him cruel, "a man of violent acts and resembling kala (death)", who ruled "the land then overrun by hordes of mlecchas (foreigners)."
-According to the Chinese Buddhist pilgrim Song Yun, Mihirakula "does not believe in any religion", the Brahmins who live in his kingdom and read their sacred texts do not like him, his people were unhappy.

-The Buddhist texts record Mihirakula as extremely cruel and bad mannered, the one who destroyed Buddhist sites, ruined monasteries, killed monks.
-The Hindu kings Yashodharman and Gupta Empire rulers, between 525 and 532 CE, likely by 530 CE, reversed Mihirakula's campaign and ended the Mihirakula era.
+According to Song Yun, Mihirakula did not "believe in any religion", the Brahmins who lived in his kingdom and read their sacred texts did not like him and his people were unhappy.
+The Buddhist texts record Mihirakula as extremely cruel and bad mannered, as one who destroyed Buddhist sites, ruined monasteries, killed monks.

 Etymology

 The name "Mihirakula" is likely of Iranian origin and may have the meaning "Mithra's Begotten", as translated by Janos Harmatta.
-In Sanskrit, Mihira is Sun and Kula is Clan.
+According to Harold Walter Bailey: "A name like Toramana and his son's name Mihirakula interpreted by North Iranian (and not by Western Iranian) are clearly Iranian".

+The Sanskritized form can be interpreted as mihira ("sun" a borrowing of Mithra from Middle Persian) and kula ("clan").
 So, Mihirakula would mean (of/from) the Sun's clan.
-According to Harold Walter Bailey: "A name like Toramana and his son's name Mihirakula interpreted by North Iranian (and not by Western Iranian) are clearly Iranian".